Juneteenth: "Freedom on the Horizon" Performed by Nastassia ParkerJune 19, 2020

 Interested in learning more about the life of Ona Judge?
 Read an excerpt of Dr. Erica Armstrong Dunbar's recent book, Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge, as well as the young reader's edition that Dr. Armstrong Dunbar adapted with Kathleen Van Cleve, Never Caught: The Story of Ona Judge.
 Both books are available for purchase through the Museum Shop.

-Parker's performance of "Freedom on the Horizon" is part of the Museum's commemoration of the 155th anniversary of Juneteenth, which includes a digital discovery cart on Harry Washington as well as a mini lesson plan on Lord Dunmore's Proclamation.
+Parker's performance of "Freedom on the Horizon" was released as part of the Museum's commemoration of the 155th anniversary of Juneteenth, which included a digital discovery cart on Harry Washington as well as a mini lesson plan on Lord Dunmore's Proclamation.